 COs Statement CO1 Apply key sociological concepts to explain the social distribution of health, healthcare, and disease.
-002 CO2 Will be able to analyze disease and illness experiences using a variety of social theories.
+CO2 Will be able to analyze disease and illness experiences using a variety of social theories.
 CO3 Evaluate the impact of biomedicine on experiences of different life stages.
 CO4 Communicate the sociological analysis of healthcare and health conditions to non-sociological audiences; and reflect on and discuss their learning in relation to the content of the course.
 CO5 Students will be able to understand the health conditions of weaker sections of the society.

 Module Introduction

 I: 12 Hours

-Chapter 1: Sociology of Health: a.
-Nature and Scope - Emergence and Development of Sociology of b.
-Concept of Health, medicine, disease, illness and sickness c.
-Health and its Relationship with other Social Institutions d.
-Sociology of Medicine and Sociology in Medicine Chapter 2: Wellness and Health System: e.
-Wellness and quality of life-their interactions f.
-Ecology, culture, attitudes, beliefs and values associated with disease.
-Health system in India-AYUSH
+Chapter 1: Sociology of Health:

+a.
+Nature and Scope - Emergence and Development of Sociology of Health

+b.
+Concept of Health, medicine, disease, illness and sickness

+c.
+Health and its Relationship with other Social Institutions

+d.
+Sociology of Medicine and Sociology in Medicine

+Chapter 2: Wellness and Health System:

+e.
+Wellness and quality of life-their interactions

+f.
+Ecology, culture, attitudes, beliefs and values associated with disea ase.

+Module g.
+Health system in India-AYUSH Social Epidemiology

+Social Epidemiology

-Module II: Social Epidemiology 11 Hours
+II: 11 Hours

-Chapter 3: Therapy and Rehabilitation: a.
-Vital and Public Health Concepts b.
-Social components in Therapy and Rehabilitation Chapter 4: Current Diseases: c.
-Recent trends in Diseases d.
+Chapter 3: Therapy and Rehabilitation:

+a.
+Vital and Public Health Concepts

+b.
+Social components in Therapy and Rehabilitation

+Chapter 4: Current Diseases:

+c.
+Recent trends in Diseases

+d.
 HIV/AIDS and Communicable Diseases

-Module Hospital, Physician and Patient
+Module Hospital, Physician and Patient 12 Hanns

 III: 12 Hours

-Chapter 5: Hospital and Physician System: a.
-Hospital-Types, Functions, Interpersonal relations b.
-The Physician- Professionalization, Socialization of the physician, Doctor Patient Relationship Chapter 6: Nurse and Patient:
+Chapter 5: Hospital and Physician System:

+a.
+Hospital-Types, Functions, Interpersonal relationsb.
+The Physician- Professionalization, Socialization of the physician, Relationship Doctor Patient

+Chapter 6: Nurse and Patient:

 c.
 Nursing as an Emerging Para Medical Profession-d.
 Sick role, Patient role, Labeling theory, Health seeking Behaviour

 Module Health Care Services

-IV: 10 Hours
+IV: 10

+Hours

 Chapter 7: Health Care Stakeholders:

 a.
 State, Market, Community and Family in health and medicineb.
-Community Health Care delivery and Social PolicyChapter 8: Health Programs:
+Community Health Care delivery and Social Policy

+Chapter 8: Health Programs:

 c.
-Health Care Services in India and Emergence of Corporate Medicid.
-Implementation and Utilization of health programs in rural, tribal
+Health Care Services in India and Emergence of Corporate Medici d.
+Implementation and Utilization of health programs in rural, tribal a

 Module Issues of Health and Health Awareness in India 11 Hours

 V:

 Chapter 9: Health Issues: